joearms/joearms.github.com/_posts/2016-03-13-Managing-two-million-webservers.md

 If there is a software error and the server software crashes we loose either two million connections or one depending upon the model.

-In Erlang if the web server software itself is incorrect we'll loose a single connection, which is OK.
+In Erlang if the web server software itself is incorrect we'll lose a single connection, which is OK.
 Since the software is incorrect and crashes we don't know what to do so crashing is a good alternative.
 What is important is that one session crashing does not